godspeedsystems/gs-documentation/docs/microservices-framework/datasources/datasource-plugins/Prisma Datasource.md

 }
 ```

-**Create a prisma schema according to your selected database and save it,the above schema is created for mongo database**

-To learn more about prisma schema and it databases [Checkout prisma](https://www.prisma.io/docs)

-Open terminal in vscode and enter the below command
+### 2. Generate prisma client
+This command will generate the prisma client and will sync the database with prisma schema
 ```bash
 godspeed prisma prepare
 ```

-**This command will generate the prisma client and will sync the database with prisma schema**
+### 3. Generate CRUD APIs

-Now to generate the CRUD API'S enter the below command
+You can generate the CRUD API'S enter the below command
 ```bash
 godspeed gen-crud-api
 ```